fryslân

 Publication Hub

-My research lies at the intersection of Classics and Linguistics.
 My past and current research spans four research strands in the study of the Greek, Latin and Indo-European languages.

 Linguistic typology.
 In particular, I have tried to show how typologically well-known morphosyntactic patterns of modality and tense & aspect are (or are not) reflected in the diachronic data of Greek and Latin.
-To this end, I have investigated moods and modal verbs (e.g. 2019, 2020, 2022, forthc), insubordination (e.g. 2021, 2022, forthc, in prep), counterfactuality (e.g. 2022, 2022, forthc, in prep), and habituality (e.g. 2020, 2022, in prep).
+To this end, I have investigated moods and modal verbs (e.g. 2019, 2020, 2022, 2023, 2024), insubordination (e.g. 2021, 2022, forth, subm), counterfactuality (e.g. 2022, 2022, 2023, forthc), and habituality (e.g. 2020, 2022, in prep).

 Historical linguistics.
-I have been involved in grammaticalization research on the Greek language, its potential improvement with collocationist analyses (e.g. 2020 on using collocations to identify the grammaticalization of habitual auxiliaries), typology (e.g. 2022 on diachronic pathways into past habituality) and its intersection with related historical processes such as intersubjectification (e.g. 2022 on the intersubjectification and grammaticalization of ‘imperative’ particles).
+I have been involved in grammaticalization research on the Greek language, its potential improvement with collocationist analyses (e.g. 2020 on using collocations to identify the grammaticalization of habitual auxiliaries), typology (e.g. 2022 on diachronic pathways into past habituality) and its intersection with related historical processes such as intersubjectification (e.g. 2022 on the intersubjectification and grammaticalization of ‘imperative’ particles, forthc.).

 Edited Volumes

 • In progress.
 K. Bentein, E. Cattafi and E. la Roi (eds.).
-(In)subordination in Postclassical Greek:Syntax, Context and Complexity.
+Subordination and Insubordination in Post-Classical Greek: From Syntax to Context.
 De Gruyter.

 • 2020 (ed.).
 Lingua graeca als lingua franca!
 De griekse taal door de eeuwen heen.
-Tetradio.[Lingua Graeca as Lingua Franca!
+Tetradio.
+[Lingua Graeca as Lingua Franca!
 The Greek language through the Centuries.Classics journal for public outreach, specifically aimed at disseminating the latest research into Antiquity to a wider public]

 Papers in peer-reviewed Journals